Information for Students from India

 - Intellectual Property Law

-- Those who have just completed their +2.
-There is a special LLB programme of study lasting for 3 years.
-Applicants would be expected to have a 6.0 IELTS score (including at least that level in writing) or its equivalent.
+- There is a special LLB programme of study lasting for 3 years.
+You would be expected to have a 6.0 IELTS score (including at least that level in writing) or its equivalent.
 This programme can be started either in September or January.

-- Those who already have a first degree in a non-law subject.
-They can join the two-year LLB programme provided they have a 6.5 IELTS score (including at least that level in writing) or its equivalent.
-These applicants may also qualify for our International Scholarship.
+- You can join the two-year LLB programme provided you have a 6.5 IELTS score (including at least that level in writing) or its equivalent.
+You may also qualify for our International Scholarship.
 This programme can be started in either January or taken in slightly extended form starting in September.

 Indian students often stay on for a further nine months or a year to take our LLM programme in International and Commercial Law.
 Again there are scholarships for those who have obtained a 2.1 or 1st in the Buckingham LLB.